 Gardens of Salonica

 This longtime northeast Minneapolis favorite — a staple since 1991 — is offering a family-style deal.
-Choose a pair of entrees (moussaka, baked pasta, stuffed grape leaves, baked beans with tomato), with two choices of meat (gyro, chicken or pork souvlaki, meatballs), a choice of sauce, a quart of Greek salad and pita, all for $55.
-Curbside and delivery, 11 a.m.-8 p.m.
+Choose a pair of entrees (moussaka, baked pasta, stuffed grape leaves, baked beans with tomato), with two choices of meat (gyro, chicken or pork souvlakia, meatballs), a choice of sauce, a quart of Greek salad and pita, all for $55.
+Delivery and curbside, 11 a.m.-8 p.m.
 Tue.-Sat.

 19 5th St. NE., Mpls., 612-378-0611, gardensofsalonica.com

 George and the Dragon